paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Each if these custom assets can in a project with or without supporting code.
 It is possible, for example, to have a `Float` value set in the ***On Value Changed*** field of a Slider or Scrollbar, then displayed using listener like `CustomAsset.UIImageFillListener()` to set the fill amount on a health bar,

 ### Trigger
-A trigger is unusual in that it does not have any data apart from CustomAsset requirements.
-Triggers do not have persistence, so a subclass containing data cannot be saved.
+A trigger is unusual because it has no data apart from event requirements.
+Triggers do not have persistence, so a subclass containing data will not save.

 ### Members
 A custom asset with any content data also can store and retrieve separate copies by name.
 For persistent custom assets, the member names and values saved to storage along with the main value.